 Salius offers a nuanced reading of Beloved that interprets the novel in light of Toni Morrison's affiliation with the religion.
 She argues that Morrison, and the other novelists in this study, draw on a Catholic countertradition in American literature that resists Enlightenment rationality.
 She highlights allusions to Catholic tropes such as the connections between spirit possession and the hijacking of Jane's narrative voice in Ernest Gaines's The Autobiography of Miss Jane Pittman.
 Salius also identifies Augustinian theology on the prescience of God in the flash-forward narrative techniques used in Edward P. Jones's The Known World.

 These authors use Catholicism to challenge the historical realism of past slave autobiographies and the conventional story of American slavery.
 Ultimately, Salius contends that this tradition enables these novelists to imagine and express radically different ways of remembering the past.

-Erin Michael Salius is associate director of Summer Term at Boston University.
+Erin Michael Salius is assistant dean of Metropolitan College and director of Summer Term at Boston University.